-Mitigation Measure Timing/Frequency of Action Responsible for Implementing Responsibility for Monitoring Standards for Compliance Verification of Compliance 4.4-2b The project applicant shall comply with all recommendations contained within the site- specific Geotechnical Investigation conducted by Michelucci & Associates (2013) (FEIS; Appendix E).
+Mitigation Measure Timing/Frequency of Action Responsible for Implementing Responsibility for Monitoring Standards for Compliance Verification of Compliance 4.4-2a Grading and building designs, including foundation requirements, shall be consistent with the findings of the geotechnical investigation, the California Code of Regulations, and the California Building Code.
+Prior to issuance of grading and building permits Applicant/PBD PBD Project design review/grading and building standards 4.4-2b The project applicant shall comply with all recommendations contained within the site- specific Geotechnical Investigation conducted by Michelucci & Associates (2013) (FEIS; Appendix E).
 Prior to issuance of grading and building permits Applicant/PBD PBD Project design review/grading and building standards 4.4-2c The applicant shall retain a qualified engineering geologist.
 All grading and installation of fill shall be performed under the observation of the qualified engineering geologist.
 During grading/construction Applicant/PBD PBD Verify site- specific grading standards 4.4-3a Implement Mitigation Measure 4.6-2 (Section 4.6; Hydrology and Water Quality) to ensure that the site storm water drainage system (including individual systems for each residence) shall not allow discharge of uncontrolled runoff onto the site slopes.
-Concentrated runoff shall not be allowed to flow over graded slopes or areas of thick soil, colluviums, or fill.
+Concentrated runoff shall not be allow ed to flow over graded slopes or areas of thick soil, colluviums, or fill.
 See Mitigation Measure 4.6-2 4.4-3b Implement Mitigation Measure 4.4-2c to ensure the recommendations of the Geotechnical Investigation regarding subdrains and surface drainage are included in the project design.
-See Mitigation Measure 4.4-2c 4.6 W ATER · 4.6-1 The applicant shall comply with the State Water Resources Control Board (SWRCB) National Pollutant Discharge Elimination System (NPDES) General Permit for Discharges of Stormwater Runoff Associated with Construction Activity (General Permit).
-The SWRCB requires that all construction sites have adequate control measures to reduce the discharge of sediment and other pollutants to streams to ensure compliance with Section 303 of the Clean Water Act.
-To comply with the NPDES permit, the applicant will file a Notice of Intent with the SWRCB and prepare a SWPPP prior to construction, which includes a detailed, site- specific listing of the potential sources of Prior to and during Construction Applicant Applicant/ SWRCB Submit NOI to SWRCB.
-Verify that a SWPPP has been prepared and implemented
+See Mitigation Measure 4.4-2c 4.6 WATER ATER 4.6-1 The applicant shall comply with the State Water Resources Control Board (SWRCB) National Pollutant Discharge Elimination System (NPDES) General Permit for Discharges of Stormwater Runoff Associated with Construction Activity (General Permit).
+The SWRCB requires that all construction sites have adequate control measures to reduce the discharge of sediment and other pollutants to streams to ensure compliance with Section 303 of the Clean Water Prior to and during Construction Applicant Applicant/ SWRCB Submit NOI to SWRCB.
+Verify that a SWPPP has been prepared and implemented PBD = 0 PBD = County of San Mateo Planning and Building Department CDFW = California Department of Fish and Wildlife California Department of Fish and Wildlife Fish and Wildlife USFWS = United State Fish and Wildlife Service SWRCB = State Water Resources Control ish and Wildlif e Servic SWRCB = State Wate r Resources Control